Introduction

 Conclusion

-In conclusion, cybersecurity plays a crucial role in safeguarding data, systems, and privacy in today's digital landscape.
+In conclusion, cyber security plays a crucial role in safeguarding data and privacy against malicious activities in today's digital landscape.

 It offers several advantages such as protection against cyber threats, prevention of data breaches and mitigation of financial losses.